 Eligible close relatives or dependants can make a claim for loss of financial support; loss of care; and expenses related to medical and funeral costs; economic losses, including lost wages, earnings, and superannuation.

 It is difficult to predict with any degree of certainty how a court may decide on the various pieces of evidence that make up a dependency claim.

 Sinnamon Lawyers are NO WIN NO FEE lawyers for many types of compensation claims.
 To find out more if your circumstances are applicable or if you need to speak to a personal injury lawyer about a compensation to relatives claim, please call us for a free appraisal.

 Get A Free Claim Assessment Today

-There is not cost or risk in contacting us simply for an appraisal.
+There is no cost or risk in contacting us for an appraisal.